 By Samuel Teo on behalf of the organisers of the Conference

 For the first time ever, the Peacemakers Conference 2020 was conducted virtually via video conferencing on Zoom.
-Taking place from 20 to 22 July 2020, the Conference aimed to teach 13 to 16 year olds how to resolve conflicts amicably.
+Taking place from 20 to 22 July 2020, the Conference aimed to teach 13 to 16 year olds valuable mediation skills and how to resolve conflicts amicably.

 In total, we were delighted to host over 300 participants from Admiralty Secondary School, Ahmad Ibrahim Secondary School, Assumption English School, Damai Secondary School, Dunearn Secondary School, Evergreen Secondary School, Jurong West Secondary School, National Junior College, Northland Secondary School, NUS High School of Math and Science, Peicai Secondary School, Queenstown Secondary School, Raffles Girls’ School, School of Science and Technology, Temasek Junior College, Welham Girls’ School (Dehradun, India), West Spring Secondary School, Woodlands Secondary School, and Yishun Town Secondary School.
 This is the largest and most diverse cohort of students that we have ever received in the 11 years Peacemakers Conference has been running.